purvanshjoshi/Blood-Bank-Management-System/README.md

 ⭐ **If you find this project helpful, please consider giving it a star!** ⭐

-*Developed with ❤️ by Purvansh Joshi*
+*Developed with ❤️ by Purvansh Joshi,Parth Nailwal & Vansh Singh*